Tabouli Salad: A Lebanese Tabbouleh Recipe

 Tabbouleh Salad Recipe Tips

 It is tempting to go for a faster way to chop all of the parsley and mint.
-I know great Lebanese cooks who make tabbouleh using the blender or food processor to chop the herbs.
+I know great Lebanese cooks who make tabbouleh using a blender or food processor to chop the herbs.
 They simply pour off any liquid or consider that liquid a delicious part of the vinaigrette.
 Tabbouleh made this way is softer in texture.
 I always chop by hand which is a labor of love (yet less than 30 minutes) but this is to say, you’re not alone if you go the other route!

 Play with your tabbouleh!
 I love to add cucumber for added freshness and crunch.
 The smaller, thin Persian cukes are great for tabbouleh, but English cucumbers work fine too.
 Be sure your cucumbers are firm.